IgrikXD/WSPR-beacon/Firmware/README.md

 ## Choose the communication port:
 Connect the device to your computer via USB cable.
 Then, in the "_Tools_" -> "_Port_" menu, select the corresponding COM port.

+## Verification of hardware operability after device assembly
+After assembling the device, you can upload [firmware for testing the hardware](./wspr-beacon-hardware-test.ino).

+> [!NOTE]
+>This is an optional step; you can skip it.
+I recommend using this firmware if you encounter issues with the device's functionality.

+This firmware checks the correctness of the SI5351 IC initialization, the correctness of the serial connection with the GPS module, and the correctness of GPS data synchronization.

+To get a report on the hardware functionality, upload the firmware, open the "_Tools_" -> "_Serial Monitor_" in the Arduino IDE, and turn on the device.

 ## I2C address of the SI5351:
 By default, the SI5351 uses address **_0x60_** on the I2C bus.
 If necessary, you can change the I2C address of the SI5351 according to the datasheet of your instance:
 ```cpp